-To achieve this result, adjustments were made to the graph.
-Before rendering a frame, it is calculated the camera position, the position of each object, and their distance to the camera.
-Now when the camera changes position a method is called to evaluate whether the bind should be done or not.
-This method takes the current openGL modelview matrix and passed to each transform matrix that, in turn, calculates the distance of the entity from the camera.
+To implement the culling due the distance from the viewer, adjustments were made to the scene graph algorithm.
+Before rendering a frame, it is calculated the camera position, the position of each object, and the distance between them.
+Now when the camera changes its position a method is called to evaluate whether the bind should be done or not.
+This method takes the current OpenGL modelview matrix and passes to each transform matrix that, in turn, calculates the distance of the entity from the camera.
 Now the distance is transmitted to the renderer, before calling the method to draw the cylinder or cube, checking whether the object is up to a maximum distance from the camera or not.
 If so the tag is applied, if beyond that distance it does not get the tag.
+The limit distance was calculate based on the resolution of the display and the visual acuity of a regular user.

-Thus, less "binds" are done with this optimization.
-As an additional resource to keep the frame rate high, there is also a limited number of objects that can receive textures.
+As an additional resource to keep the frame rate high, there is also a limited number of objects that can receive textures at the same time.
+It is not expected that the user will visualize more than a certain number of objects without getting closer to the group of objects, the limite was configured to 500 for the tests, but in a regular use of the software this number can be smaller.